AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-qa.md

 1. Select the check box next to each placement whose settings you want to download.

-1. In the bulk actions toolbar, click **[!UICONTROL ...]** > **[!UICONTROL Download Edit in Excel Sheet]**.
+1. In the bulk actions toolbar, click **[!UICONTROL ...]** > **[!UICONTROL Download Bulksheet]**.

-    A notification message indicates when the file is available to download.
+    A notification message indicates when the bulksheet file is available to download.

-1. To download the file, do either of the following:
+1. To download the bulksheet, do either of the following:

     * In the notification message, click **[!UICONTROL Download].**